blockly-for-MCDR/BM-for-html/README.md

 # blockly-for-MCDR
-it is a website that is used for the plugin of MCDR to develop
+it is a website that is used to develop the plugin of MCDR